3liz/py-qgis-wps/README.md

 ## Why moving to Tornado instead WSGI

 * We need to support asyncio: asyncio requires a blocking running loop.
 This cannot be achieved simply in a WSGI architecture.
-* Tornado is fully integrated with native python `asyncio` library and provide a great framework for developing a http server.
+* Tornado is fully integrated with native python `asyncio` library and provide a great framework for developing an HTTP server.

 ## Extensions to WPS

 ### TIMEOUT extension

-Specify the timeout for a process: if the process takes more than TIMEOUT seconds to run, the worker is then killed and an error status is returned.
+Specify the timeout for a process: if the process takes more than TIMEOUT seconds to run, the worker is then killed, and an error status is returned.

 Set the `TIMEOUT=<seconds>` in GET requests.

 In POST requests, set the `timeout=<seconds>` attribut in the `<ResponseDocument>` tag.

-The server may configure maximum timeout value.
+The server may configure the maximum timeout value.

 ### EXPIRE extension

 Specify the expiration time for stored results: after EXPIRE seconds after the end of the wps process, all results will be flushed from disks and local cache.
 Trying to request the results again will return a 404 HTTP error.

 Set the `EXPIRE=<seconds>` in GET requests.